janehung04/v3/week10/hw/README.md

 2. In your own words, how does the Discriminator improve its ability to detect fakes?

+The Discriminator improves its ability to detect fakes by being fed both real and fake images and minimizing a trainable loss function that identifies whether the given image is real or fake.
+Through backpropagation, the Discriminator tells the Generator how to tweak each pixel so the image will be more realistic.
+As the Generator gets better, the Discriminator should theoretically also improve its ability to detect fakes.

 3. Share a copy of the outpt image from the last step in the notebook (can be an upload to the ISVC Portal, or a link to the file in AWS Object Store).

 Attached above.